informational alert

 Though he initially thought his time in public service had come to a close, Jamie saw a unique opportunity to help revitalize Portland under its new form of government.
 He believes that in times of crisis, bold leadership is essential to enact transformative change—and he is ready to help restore and strengthen the city he loves.

-Madeline West (she/her) Joint Chief of Staff - Policy
+Madeline West (she/her) Chief of Staff

 Madeline's journey into activism began in her youth and was re-ignited in 2016 by the Black Lives Matter and Standing Rock Movements.
 After these life-changing experiences, she became a core organizer for divestment and public banking initiatives in Los Angeles and Oregon, employing direct action, lobbying, and the legislative processes to promote financial systems that serve the public interest.

-Madeline’s work in political campaigns spans multiple levels of government, from local city council races to presidential campaigns.
+Madeline's work in political campaigns spans multiple levels of government, from local city council races to presidential campaigns.
 With a background in communication, political science, and theatre from Northwestern University, Madeline excels at crafting compelling narratives, mobilizing communities, and implementing strategic initiatives that center people-first policies.
-In her role at City Hall, she is committed to ensuring Portlanders' voices are heard in government and strengthening collaboration between community members, policy experts, electeds, and grassroots movements.
+In her role at City Hall, she is committed to ensuring Portlanders' voices are heard in government and strengthening collaboration between community members, policy experts, elected officials, and grassroots movements.

 Eva Stanganelli (she/her) District 1 Administrative Specialist